sgabre/CrazyUncleLab/HowTo/BareMetalSystem-Blinky.md

 ### First Release (Loopy)

-When the counter is equalt to 65000, the LED2 Change his state (On to Off or Off to On)
+When the counter is equal to 65000, the LED2 Change his state (On to Off or Off to On)

 ### Second Release (On Interuption)